 Now, here’s something a bit different.
 Dymo DYM12966 manual label maker is a reminder of a simpler time.
 There are no fancy buttons, it can’t connect to your iPhone, and it doesn’t print emojis.
 But, don’t let that put you off.
 It’s actually still really useful, especially if you’re just labeling things around the house.
 Plus, you don’t have to worry about the battery life running out or the wireless not connecting.

 Even though it seems old-school because of the technology, Dymo has made some modern adjustments to make this a better product.
-For example, the whole thing is ergonomically designed so you don’t end up with repetitive strain injury.
+For example, the whole thing is ergonomically designed so you don’t end up with repetitive strain injuries.
 And there’s a soft-grip, so it doesn’t slip out your hand.

 Manual label printer